r-grandorder/tri-hermes/en/pages/solomon.md

 Uncle...You're...talking...!?

 **Caligula:**
-Oooooohhh...! ! !
-Rome, immortal...Destroy Demon God Pillaaaaaarrrsss...! ! !
+Oooooohhh...!!!
+Rome, immortal...Destroy Demon God Pillaaaaaarrrsss...!!!

 **Caligula:**
-Destrooooooy! !
+Destrooooooy!!

 **Caesar:**
 Do not grieve, Fifth Emperor.
 Caligula is only able to regain rationality for mere moments at a time.